 - Move furniture at least a metre away from the radiator.

-- Clear the windowsill.
+- Empty the windowsill.

-- Ensure ventilation — open a window.
+- Make sure there is ventilation — open a window.

-- Provide access details: intercom, parking.
+- Share access details: intercom, parking.

 A real case from Warsaw